jstimpfle/language/README.md

 blunt is not as feature-happy as Jai, though.
-It aims to be ergonomic by offering slightly more built-in features than ion and C have, but it's careful not to explore new "dimensions of complexity".
-In other words, blunt adds operators that return the number of elements in a static array because it's clear that this feature won't interact with other features in unforeseen ways (not any more than the #sizeof operator does, at least).
+It aims to be ergonomic by offering slightly more built-in features than ion and C have, but it's careful not to increase complexity.
+For example, blunt adds operators that return the number of elements in a static array because it's clear that this feature won't interact with other features in unforeseen ways.
 But it doesn't add a complex object system or similar bells and whistles.

 The blunt compiler